Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Nalorakk

-Your Strength score increases by 2, up to a maximum of 22.
+You weapon attacks score a critical on a roll of 19 or 20.
+If you have an increased critical range from another source, instead increase it by one.

 #### Blessing of Pa'ku

-You can cast the *wind walk* spell once, without requiring any material components, and regain the ability to cast it again when three days have passed.
+You can cast the *wind walk* spell once, without expending a spell slot and without requiring any material components, and regain the ability to cast it again when three days have passed.

 #### Blessing of Quetz'lun